 Requirements regarding winter tyres December 1st to March 31st

-During the period from 1 December to 31 March there are special requirements in Sweden on which type of tyre a certain vehicle is to have when there are wintry conditions on the road.
-These requirements apply to both light and heavy vehicles, as well as for vehicles registered in Sweden and abroad.
+During the period from 1 December to 31 March there are special requirements in Sweden on which type of tyre a certain vehicle is to have when there are winter conditions on the road.
+These requirements apply to both light and heavy vehicles, as well as to vehicles registered in Sweden and abroad.

 Private cars and light vehicles

-As from 1 January 2013, heavy trucks, heavy buses and private cars class II (campers) with a total weight of more than 3.5 metric tons, are to have winter tyres or equivalent equipment on the vehicle’s driven wheels when there are wintry conditions on the roads during the period from 1 December to 31 March.
-This requirement applies to all tyres on driven wheels.
-Please observe that front-wheel drive vehicles are to be fitted with winter tyres or equivalent equipment on the vehicle’s rear wheels as well.
+As from 1 June 2019, heavy trucks, heavy buses and private cars class II (campers) with a total weight of more than 3.5 metric tons, are to have winter tyres or equivalent equipment on the vehicle when there are wintry conditions on the roads during the period from 1 December to 31 March.
+This requirement applies to all tyres on the vehicle combination, including the trailer.
+The tyres for heavy vehicles must be:

-Equivalent equipment refers to, among other things, snow chains, slip protection and certain tyres with solid-block elements.
-Block tyres with winter tyre treads labelled M+S or tyres labelled with the symbol alpine peak/snowflake (3PMSF) should be considered winter tyres.
+Equivalent equipment refers to, among other things, snow chains and sand spreader, should be considered winter tyres.